How should I respond to being aggravated? - Aggravate - TouchPoints

 1 Peter 2:23He did not retaliate when he was insulted, nor threaten revenge when he suffered.
 He left his case in the hands of God, who always judges fairly.

-Don’t retaliate.
-Respond in love.
+When aggravated by others’ words or actions, we shouldn’t retaliate but respond in love.
 Aggravation chases itself around a circle.
 Striking back begins a cycle in which each person feels the need to strike back harder.
-In many cases, the only thing we can do is give the situation over to God, and when we see him act on our behalf, it is truly a divine moment.
+In many cases, our only option is to step away and give the situation over to God.

 Psalm 4:4Don’t sin by letting anger control you.
 Think about it overnight and remain silent.